yojoshb/jmusicbot-docker/README.md

 ![Supports amd64 Architecture](https://img.shields.io/badge/amd64-yes-blueviolet.svg?style=for-the-badge)
 ![Supports arm64 Architecture](https://img.shields.io/badge/arm64-yes-blueviolet.svg?style=for-the-badge)

-A simple Docker container for [JMusicBot](https://github.com/jagrosh/MusicBot)
+A simple Docker container for [JMusicBot](https://github.com/jagrosh/MusicBot).
+The container will start up, then download JmusicBot from the projects repository and run it.

 ## Usage
 - Place your **config.txt**, **Playlists** folder, and **serversettings.json** file (if you have one) in `/your/path/to/config`.
 This directory will be shared with the container.
+  > Refer to the documentaion on how to [configure the bot](https://jmusicbot.com/setup/#3-configure-the-bot)
-- You can specify a JMusicBot version using the environment value `BOT_VERSION`.
-By default it will use the latest version so you do not have to include the value if you don't want to.
+- You can specify a JMusicBot version using the environment variable `BOT_VERSION`.
+By default the latest version will be downloaded so you don't have to include the value if you want to use latest.
+  > The version numbers you can use use correspond to the [releases](https://github.com/jagrosh/MusicBot/releases)

 ### Docker examples
 - Using docker cli